Childhood Autism Rating Scale (CARS) Test

 2/4

-Aggression And Self-Injury (AAS)
+Aggression And Self-Injury (AASI)

 Measures the severity of aggressive and self-aggressive behaviors that may affect a child's adaptation in the context of autistic symptoms.